Mika the Bearded: Career

 Returning to Hungary, Mika was made ispán of Bihar County in 1212.
 He held the dignity until 1216, when he was replaced by a certain Neuka.
 The Regestrum Varadinense preserved much details of his activity as ispán.
 His deputies (curialis comes) were Sicula, Nuethlen, Paul and Demetrius in the period between 1213 and 1215.
 Mika served as ispán of Bihar County for the second time from 1219 to 1221.
 The name of his two commissioners are preserved, Kölked and Farkas.
 King Andrew II commissioned Mika, endowing him with special licenses, to judge over legal cases involving the privileged group of royal servants in 1220.
 According to a charter from that year, the "fellows of Bihar County" (i.e. royal servants) sought justice in a matter of theft from Mika, "the judge dispatched by King Andrew".
 The royal servants of Békés and Kolozs counties turned to Mika's special judicial court too.
 Upon the king's order, Mika also judged over lawsuits concerning royal servants in Zala and Somogy counties, in the opposite part of the Kingdom of Hungary.
 These data prove that Mika's jurisdiction regarding the legal cases of the royal servants geographically covered the entire territory of the realm, after Andrew II delegated this function specifically to him.
 Mika was styled as ispán of Nyitra County in 1223.
 He again administered Bihar County in 1226.

 After Andrew's eldest son and rival, Béla IV ascended the Hungarian throne in 1235, Mika fell out of the favor of the royal and completely lost political influence.
-Along with other courtiers, such as Nicholas Szák and the former treasurer Nicholas, Mika was convicted of "high treason", while other barons of the late Andrew was executed or imprisoned.
+Along with other courtiers, such as Nicholas Szák and the former treasurer Nicholas, Mika was convicted of "high treason", while other barons of the late Andrew were executed or imprisoned.
 According to a letter of Béla IV to Pope Gregory IX around August 1236, Mika had usurped much of the crown revenues and deposited it with local churches (possibly in Bihar County).
 The Hungarian king confiscated the estate Jenő from him and handed over it to his confidant Paul Geregye prior to 1236.
 The fate of Mika is unknown.